101 Ways You’re Probably Wasting Money — and How to Stop

 The key to stopping wasteful behaviors is not to plunge into changing everything at once.
 Pick a few key categories off this list and work at changing those habits slowly over the next four to six weeks.
 That’s how long experts say it takes to create effective behavioral change.

 A good place to start is food waste.
-At least 70% of Americans say they spend too much on dining out, with about a third reporting they consistently toss out uneaten food.
+The majority of Americans spend 20% more at restaurants than they do on groceries.
 Dig in and see what changes you can make to convert those pennies saved into pennies earned.

 Kaz Weida is a senior staff writer at The Penny Hoarder covering saving money and budgeting.
 As a journalist, she has written about a wide array of topics including finance, health, politics, education and technology for the last decade.